Local exotic tori: Introduction

 Let~$\ell = \{(x,x)\} \subset \R^2_{\geqslant 0}$ be the diagonal in the moment map image~$\R^2_{\geqslant 0}$ of~$\C^2$ under the standard moment map~$\mu(z_1,z_2) = (\pi \vert z_1 \vert^2, \pi \vert z_2 \vert^2)$.
 Note that the regular fibres of this moment map are precisely the product tori~$T(a_1,a_2) \subset \C^2$.
 To the ray~$\ell$, we can naturally associate a symplectic quotient space\footnote{In general, every rational affine subspace~$V \subset \R^n$ intersected with a toric moment polytope~$\Delta \subset \R^n$ gives rise to a (possibly singular) symplectic reduction by the action of the orthogonal torus~$T_V = \exp(V^{\perp}) \subset T^n$ and has as reduced space a (possibly singular) toric symplectic manifold.
 We refer to~\cite{Bre23} for details on \emph{toric reduction}.} by viewing~$\ell$ as the projection of the level set~$\{ H = 0\}$ of the Hamiltonian~$H = \pi \vert z_1 \vert^2 - \pi \vert z_2 \vert^2$ generating the Hamiltonian~$S^1$-action \emph{orthogonal} to~$\ell$.
 Note that the level set~$\{H = 0\}$ contains the fixed point~$0 \in \C^2$, which we remove to obtain the reduced space~$(\{H = 0\} \setminus \{0\}) / S^1$ symplectomorphic to the punctured standard plane~$(\C^{\times}, \omega_0\vert_{\C^{\times}})$.
 On one hand, for~$a>0$ the product torus~$T(a,a) \subset \{H=0\}$ projects to the circle~$S^1(a) \subset \C^{\times}$.
 On the other hand one can lift closed embedded curves from the reduced space to obtain tori in~$\C^2$.
 The Chekanov torus~$T_{\rm Ch}^2(a)$ is obtained by lifting a curve in~$\C^{\times}$ bounding a disk of symplectic area~$a > 0$ in~$\C^{\times}$.
 Note that such circles are not isotopic to standard circles~$S^1(a)$ in~$\C^{\times}$, since the latter enclose the puncture and the former do not.

 The tori~$\Upsilon_k(a)$ are similarly defined by choosing suitable families of rational segments

 in the moment polytope~$\R^3_{\geqslant 0}$ of~$\C^3$ and performing~$T^2$-reduction on their preimages.
-The reduced space is a sphere of area~$\frac{a_1}{k}$ with a puncture and an orbifold point of order~$k$ and the torus~$\Upsilon_k(a_1,a_2)$ is defined as the lift of a closed embedded curve bounding a disk of area~$0 < a_2 < \frac{a_1}{k}$ which does not contain the orbifold point (nor the puncture).
+See Figure~\ref{fig:1} for an illustration.
+The reduced space is a sphere of area~$\frac{a_1}{k}$ with a puncture and an orbifold point\footnote{The puncture comes from removing a set of points with $S^1$-stabilizer and the orbifold point to a set of points with $\Z_k$-stabilizer.} of order~$k$ and the torus~$\Upsilon_k(a_1,a_2)$ is defined as the lift of a closed embedded curve $C(a_2)$ bounding a disk of area~$0 < a_2 < \frac{a_1}{k}$ which does not contain the orbifold point (nor the puncture), see Figure~\ref{fig:1b}.
+A product torus~$T(x)$ for $x \in \ell_k(a_1)$, on the other hand, projects to a closed embedded curve bounding a disk containing the orbifold point.
 We refer to~\S\S \ref{ssec:famsympred}-\ref{ssec:torivd} for more details.

 \begin{remark} The segments~$\ell_k(a_1)$ intersect the edge of~$\R_{\geqslant 0}^3$ given by the first coordinate axis.
 The same construction can be carried out for any face of codimension~$\geqslant 2$ in the moment polytope~$\R_{\geqslant 0}^n$ of~$\C^n$.
 We do not discuss the general construction here, but instead we rely on taking products to produce tori in higher dimensions, see~\S\ref{ssec:higherdim} and~\S\ref{ssec:proofthmD}. \end{remark}